Engineer in Tokyo

 • Onsen is pretty lonely by yourself.

-• Introduced id:tokibito[jp] to the jQuery Internals' data() function
+• Introduced tokibito to the jQuery internal data() function

-• Since I come on Satruday, I always miss introductions so I never know who is who.
+• Since I come on Saturday, I always miss introductions so I never know who is who.

 • feedparser is really simple and easy to use.
 Though I’m not sure what I’ll do about pictures and video yet.